09.00, Tuesday 19 March 2019

 Chairs: Professor Sir Mike Owen FMedSci and Professor Kate Storey FRSE FMedSci

-We welcome researchers from all backgrounds interested in brain development to register for this meeting.
+We welcome researchers from all backgrounds interested in brain development.
 We strongly encourage early career researchers, in their PhD or above, as it will be a great opportunity to:

 - Listen to some of the most inspiring national and international scientists in the field on a wide range of interdisciplinary topics